Exarchia, Athens is the most alternative districts in the Greek capital. Love it or loathe it, it is a part of town like no other.

-Tell a local Athenian that you plan on adventuring around Athens Exarchia neighbourhood and you may be met with frowns and concerned glances.
+Tell a local Athenian that you plan on adventuring around Athens’ Exarchia neighbourhood and you may be met with frowns and concerned glances.
 Exarchia is Athens’ grittiest, punkiest neighbourhood.

 The US Embassy in Athens released a statement warning Americans not to venture into Exarchia.
-The Greek government warned of Exarchia becoming a lawless, dangerous territory.
+Meanwhile, the Greek government warned of Exarchia becoming a lawless, dangerous territory.

 The History of Exarchia Athens